 This event would not be possible without the generous support of our many sponsors and amazing volunteers who put in countless hours behind the scenes and at the event to make it all possible.
 Our boat captains generously provide their skills, equipment and time to ensure a safe and enjoyable event.

 In January of 2007, chapter co-founder and president Dave Anderson turned over the chapter leadership to Scott Roesner who has been deeply involved in the chapter since the beginning in 2003.
 Scott is now the chapter president and committee chairman.
 Bob Slaybaugh has agreed to co-chair the chapter with Scott.
-Scott brings a wealth of experience and strong community connections to his new position.
+Scott brings a wealth of experience and strong community connections to this position.

 FHNB National Organization History

 Bobby Cammack, who grew up on the Chippewa Flowage and was a fishing guide for nearly 40 years, founded the group in 1986 after he encountered a problem getting in and out of a boat with a broken leg.
 The first event was held in 1988 on the Chippewa Flowage near Hayward, Wisconsin with 80 people attending from seven states.
-From this first initial event it has now grown into a national organization with 17 chapters in nine states, helping thousands of disabled individuals participate fully in this recreational activity.
+From this first initial event it has now grown into a national organization with 27 chapters in thirteen states, helping thousands of disabled individuals participate fully in this recreational activity.